apache/nuttx/configs/eagle100/README.txt

 ^^^^^^^^^

   A GNU GCC-based toolchain is assumed.
-The files */setenv.sh should be modified to point to the correct path to the ARM920T GCC toolchain (if different from the default).
+The files */setenv.sh should be modified to point to the correct path to the Cortex-M3 GCC toolchain (if different from the default).

-  If you have no ARM toolchain, one can be downloaded from the NuttX SourceForge download site (https://sourceforge.net/project/showfiles.php?group_id=189573).
+  If you have no Cortex-M3 toolchain, one can be downloaded from the NuttX SourceForge download site (https://sourceforge.net/project/showfiles.php?group_id=189573).

-  1. You must have already configured Nuttx in <some-dir>nuttx.
+  1. You must have already configured Nuttx in <some-dir>/nuttx.

      cd tools
-     ./configure.sh mx1ads/<sub-dir>
+     ./configure.sh eagle100/<sub-dir>

   2. Download the latest buildroot package into <some-dir>

-  3. unpack
+  3. unpack the buildroot tarball.
+The resulting directory may have versioning information on it like buildroot-x.y.z.
+If so, rename <some-dir>/buildroot-x.y.z to <some-dir>/buildroot.

   4. cd <some-dir>/buildroot

-  5. cp configs/arm920t-defconfig-4.2.4 .config
+  5. cp configs/cortexm3-defconfig-4.3.3 .config

   6. make oldconfig

   7. make

-  8. Edit setenv.h so that the PATH variable includes the path to the newly built binaries.
+  8. Edit setenv.h, if necessary, so that the PATH variable includes the path to the newly built binaries.

-ARM/i.MX1-specific Configuration Options
+Eagle100-specific Configuration Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 	CONFIG_ARCH - Identifies the arch/ subdirectory.
 This should